 Ah, Season 4.
 It’s arguably the highest critically rated season of The X-Files.
-I haven’t taken a head count or anything, but a quick, cursory Google search with reveal the depth of the fandom’s love for (almost) all things Season 4.
-Even the less die-hard, more casual fans praise it to the skies for it’s daring creativity.
+I haven’t taken a head count or anything, but a quick, cursory Google search will reveal the depth of the fandom’s love for (almost) all things Season 4.
+Even the less die-hard, more casual fans praise it to the skies for its daring creativity.
 Me?
 I enjoy it.
 But then, it’s The X-Files and I’m still so in love with this series nearly a decade after it went off the air that there are maybe three episodes in its entire arsenal that I don’t enjoy.

-Oh wait.
+Oh, wait.
 Two of those are in Season 4.

 All right, I confess.
 I enjoy Season 4, but I don’t love it.
 How can that be, you ask, when it’s given us such a long list of television gems?

 I’ll be the first to admit that Season 4 is the bearer of some of my all-time favorite episodes.
 “Home” (4×3) and “Small Potatoes” (4×20) would both be in my Top 10 list if I could ever make up my mind to create one.
 “Leonard Betts” (4×14) is one of the purest examples of everything that makes The X-Files great: science, humor, grossness, inventiveness, and drama.
 Likewise, “Memento Mori” (4×15) is the series’ emotional high point to date, some would say ever.
 Season 4 is also the season where David Duchovny and Gillian Anderson really got to strut and fret their hour across the stage, showcasing their massive talents almost effortlessly.
 Why would I complain?